Frontier-Energy/React-PoC/README.md

 - [x] **Attachment support**: uploaded files and signatures are stored locally and included in sync
 - [x] **Localization**: bundled fallback labels with API-loaded translations
 - [x] **Responsive PWA**: installable on desktop and mobile

+## Product Boundary

+This repository should be treated as the frontend for a multi-tenant operations platform that happens to deliver inspection workflows.

+In bounds:

+- Tenant-aware runtime bootstrap, branding, language, and feature enablement
+- Per-tenant and per-user data isolation across local storage and sync processing
+- Role-based experience differences, especially for tenant selection and customization
+- Offline capture, attachment handling, retryable background synchronization, and conflict-resistant queue processing
+- Platform-level administration surfaces for tenant configuration, rollout control, and operational support
+- Operational concerns such as audit trails, supportability, diagnostics, and SLA-oriented health visibility

+Out of bounds:

+- Treating the product as a one-off hard-coded form experience for a single customer
+- Embedding tenant-specific business rules directly into scattered UI code without governance
+- Assuming manual support intervention is an acceptable substitute for admin tooling or observability
+- Treating sync, upload, and localization behavior as secondary UX details instead of platform capabilities

+## Platform Implications

+Because the platform already supports tenant bootstrap, localization, sync queueing, file upload, role-sensitive customization, and PWA/offline behavior, the next design decisions should optimize for controlled multi-tenant operations.

+- **Admin tooling**: provide first-class admin surfaces for tenant onboarding, tenant selection, branding overrides, enabled forms, localization choices, login policy, and support actions such as queue retry or inspection troubleshooting.
+- **Config governance**: treat tenant bootstrap and UI/runtime configuration as governed artifacts with schema validation, versioning, change history, review/approval flow, and safe rollout or rollback between environments.
+- **Auditability**: capture who changed tenant config, roles, forms, translations, and support state, along with what changed, when it changed, and which tenant or user scope was affected.
+- **SLA-minded operations**: expose queue depth, retry age, upload failure rate, stale lease detection, bootstrap failures, translation load failures, storage pressure, and tenant-scoped health indicators so support teams can manage reliability intentionally.

+## Operating Model

+The platform should be designed around a few clear responsibility boundaries.

+- **Tenant runtime plane**: bootstrap configuration, branding, login requirements, enabled forms, and localization defaults resolved before normal app use
+- **Work execution plane**: inspection capture, attachment storage, local persistence, background sync, and recovery from connectivity loss
+- **Admin plane**: governed configuration changes, tenant support tools, diagnostics, and role-restricted operational actions
+- **Control and evidence plane**: audit logs, config history, support event traces, and reliability telemetry suitable for compliance and SLA review

+## Admin and Governance Requirements

+The repo does not need every platform feature implemented yet, but it should be designed so these capabilities fit naturally:

+- Tenant configuration must be centrally managed, validated, and promotable across environments
+- Role claims should come from the backend identity boundary, with the frontend enforcing capability checks rather than inventing long-term authorization rules
+- Support users need visibility into sync failures, stuck uploads, missing files, and tenant bootstrap issues without requiring direct database access
+- Configuration changes should be attributable, diffable, and reversible
+- Tenant-facing behavior should be explainable from config plus audit records, not tribal knowledge

 ## Tech Stack